hjvcx/tabular/README.md

 ### -o \<string\>, --output-style \<string\>

-The `--output-style` option specifies a style for table.

 The argument encodes the column formatting style.
 The first letter in the line selects the characters used to frame the fields.

 `a` for ASCII characters <br>